 About the USC Chan Occupational Science Symposium

-The USC Chan Occupational Science Symposium is the USC Chan Division’s premier academic event at which scholars, leaders and practitioners from various health, medical and social science professions and disciplines gather to enhance the scholarship of the occupational science.
+The USC Chan Occupational Science Symposium is the USC Chan Division’s premier academic event at which scholars, leaders and practitioners from various health, medical and social science professions and disciplines gather to enhance the scholarship of occupational science.
 Established at the University of Southern California in 1988 as a forum to disseminate and celebrate the then-emerging academic discipline of occupational science, the Symposium is the Chan Division’s longest-running academic event.

 Notable past speakers at the USC Occupational Science Symposium include former USC and National Football League quarterback, author and advocate for persons with autism spectrum disorders Rodney Peete, primatologist, ethologist and anthropologist Jane Goodall, theoretical physicist and cosmologist Stephen Hawking, and neuroscientist and scientific philosopher Antonio Damasio.